root-project/root/README/ReleaseNotes/v608/index.md

 Also:
   * `TPluginManager` was made thread-safe [ROOT-7927].
   * On MacOSX, backtraces are now generated without external tools [ROOT-6667].
+  * The set of include paths considered by the interpreter has been reduced to the bare minimum.

 ### Containers